Safe and innovative PVC blood bags

 - Rare blood types are often in low stock.
 Thus, the shelf life of the blood must be as long as possible to have enough supply.

 - Unforeseen events, big social events, seasonal volatilities such as holiday periods, distribution of blood groups, and compatibility of blood groups are some of the factors that can impact blood supplies.
 Typically holiday period do already today pose a supply risk, this would dramatically increase in case the storage period is reduced to only 28 days.
 A shorter shelf life would heighten the risk of shortages.

 Next generation of blood bags

 Currently, blood bags are made flexible with the plasticiser DEHP, which stabilises the red blood cells and thereby ensures the long storage time.
 However, the substance has come under scrutiny by authorities and regulators.
-The PVC medical device value chain is working hard to replace this substance with the new generation of plasticisers that have been developed in recent years and are included in the updated European Pharmacopeia.
+The PVC medical device value chain is working hard to replace this substance with alternative plasticisers.
+In the meantime, it is crucial for patient safety that blood bags plasticised with DEHP continue to be available.